Synnotech-AG/Synnotech.EntityFrameworkCore/README.md

 }
 ```

-`AsyncReadOnlySession` implements `IAsyncReadOnlySession`, `IDisposable` and `IAsyncDisposable` for you and provides EF Core's `DbContext` via a protected property (the one that is passed in via constructor injection).
+`AsyncReadOnlySession<T>` implements `IAsyncReadOnlySession`, `IDisposable` and `IAsyncDisposable` for you and provides EF Core's `DbContext` via a protected property (the one that is passed in via constructor injection).
 This reduces the code you need to write in your session for your specific use case.

 You can then consume your session via the abstraction in client code.
 Check out the following ASP.NET Core controller for example: